Police manhunt after another foreign prisoner mistakenly released from jail

 Mr Lammy refused to confirm – and lambasted the justice system the Government inherited from the Conservatives.

-“Their criminal negligence, on his watch as a former justice minister, they left our prisons on the brink of collapse entirely, threatening to allow offenders to run wild on our streets.
-He knows that.
-Rape victims waiting years for their day in court.
-He knows that.
-Neighbourhood policing decimated, leaving our people feeling unsafe in their communities, and they haven’t learned a thing.

-“We are tackling knife crime, that’s why it’s falling, 13,000 more bobbies we are putting on the streets, kicking out 5,000 foreign criminal offenders.
-I’ve got to say, he should do better.”

-In a point of order at the conclusion of PMQs, Mr Cartlidge said: “The Telegraph are reporting that a police manhunt has been launched for a second asylum seeker mistakenly freed from prison.
+After repeating the question several times, Mr Cartlidge said in a point of order at the conclusion of PMQs: “The Telegraph are reporting that a police manhunt has been launched for a second asylum seeker mistakenly freed from prison.

 “The question is, can (the Speaker) advise on how I can ask the Justice Secretary whether he was aware of this when I asked him about it repeatedly in Prime Minister’s question.”

-The Deputy Prime Minister and Justice Secretary found out about the error at HMP Wandsworth overnight, it is understood.
+The Deputy Prime Minister and Justice Secretary found out about the error at HMP Wandsworth overnight.

 But he declined to answer repeated questions at PMQs about whether any further migrants were released mistakenly because information was still emerging about the “complicated” case involving multiple agencies, sources said.